0x80/typescript-monorepo/README.md

 and [@typed-firestore/server](https://github.com/0x80/typed-firestore-server) to
 provide typed Firestore abstractions for both React and Node.js.

-If you're interested here is an
+If you're interested, here is an
 [in-depth article](https://dev.to/0x80/how-to-write-clean-typed-firestore-code-37j2)
 of how they came about.